rafiberlin/sose21-pm-language-and-vision-g1/README.md

 In the configuration file `./config/config.json`, the key "rasa" indicates the location of the finetuned NLU model and necessary files.

-Setting "cuda_device" to "cuda:0" will let run the model on your first logical GPU, "cuda:1" on the second, and so on.

 To train the NLU model, type inside the rasa directory: